 Two elbow corners are proposed.
 The eastern one also has an intersection angle less than 80 degrees.
-The applicant is requesting a modification to the criteria using the Subdivision modification process in 11-7.
+The applicant is requesting a modification to the criteria using the PUD process.
 They cite previous PUD property layout and an effort to not have a cul-de-sac as the reason for the design of elbows and reduced intersection angle.